 Determining your carbon footprint was not quite a simple operation.
-In cooperation with our importer, we launched the project by searching for suitable calculation formulas, identifying data sources and studying the topic.
+We launched the project by searching for suitable calculation formulas, identifying data sources and studying the topic.
 The project also had to make alignments and delimitations, for example, where the measurement starts and where it ends.
 Once we thought we had determined the share for the companies, we decided to check the approach angle with an outside expert.
 CO2 Esto Oy from Laukaa was elected to this position.

 The measurement of the carbon footprint of the Rakettitukku starts from the Chinese port of Shanghai and ends with the products being used in Finland.
 In other words, the logic is that everything that is imported in one year is also shot and the carbon dioxide emissions from this entity, together with the company's other activities, form an annual carbon footprint.
 In fact, not all imported products are sold or used in the same year, but we found that this mindset at least does not underestimate the emissions generated.

 Once the calculation was complete, it was time to start looking for suitable compensation methods and targets.
 The selection of the right partner and thus reliable compensation targets was an important step.
 We were looking to learn e.g. From the reports of the Climate Panel and the Finnish Environment Institute.
 In the end, we chose Green Carbon Finland Oy as our compensation partner, which had standardized compensation targets to offer.
-The compensation targets of the rocket wholesaler were defined as certified domestic forest-based carbon sinks projects (40% of the compensation) and international Gold Standard certified Cleaner Water projects in Madagascar (60%).
-Compensation has now been made in November 2020.
+The compensation targets of the rocket wholesaler were defined as certified domestic forest-based carbon sinks projects (30% of the compensation) and international Gold Standard certified wind power projects (70%).
+Compensation has now been made in November 2022.

 Once emissions have been determined and offset, we will still have tasks for years to come.
 First, there is a need to go through the supply chain and assess whether there are any changes that could be made to reduce the carbon footprint in the future.

 Our journey into a carbon-neutral company has been interesting and instructive.
 However, we can be proud of the result.
-It is a pleasure to say that Rakettitukku, together with our importer Suomen Ilotulitus Oy, is one of the first fireworks companies in Europe, perhaps even the first in the world, which is carbon neutral.
+It is a pleasure to say that Rakettitukku is one of the first fireworks companies in Europe, perhaps even the first in the world, which is carbon neutral.

-So get carbon-neutral fireworks from Rakettitukku, and celebrate the venice festival with joy!
+So get carbon-neutral fireworks from Rakettitukku, and celebrate the new year with joy!